exasol/powerbi-exasol/README.md

 ## Official Updates

-:exclamation: The Power BI Release 2.66.5376.1681 64-bit (February 2019) contains all recent fixes of the EXASOL connector regarding unicode.

-:exclamation: A new version of the Exasol connector is scheduled for bundled release with PowerBI.
+:exclamation: A new version of the Exasol connector is scheduled for a release during the week of November 9th 2024.
-This new version of the connector comes bundled with the September 2021 release of Power BI Desktop scheduled the week of 9/13.
+The new connector will also begin to appear in Power BI Dataflows starting the week of October 28th 2024.
-The main new feature is DSN support.
-For a brief overview on how to use DSNs see the [user guide](doc/user_guide/user_guide.md).
+The main new feature is native query support.
+For a brief overview see the [custom queries ](#custom-queries) section.

 ## Usage